virot/powershellYK/Docs/Commands/Build-YubikeyPIVSignCertificate.md

 # Build-YubikeyPIVSignCertificate

 ## SYNOPSIS
-Sign a certificate request with a Yubikey
+Sign a certificate request with a YubiKey.

 ## SYNTAX